Marinarium/rsschool-cv/cv.md

 **B1**
 Courses in English school EN Discovery

-I have a little experience of work on English speaking project.
+I have some experience in using English on projects.

 [1]: https://github.com/Marinarium/AKH